 In some instances the damage inspection determined that a modest scope of work remains to be complete before the property is rehabilitated.
-In those instances, the Program may offer reimbursement only so long as the property condition is satisfactory to the applicant and is determined to be decent, safe, and sanitary.
-This process is entirely voluntary and the applicant may elect to receive rehabilitation in lieu of a reimbursement only award.
+In those instances, the Program may offer reimbursement only so long as the property condition is satisfactory to the applicant.
+This option is voluntary and the applicant may still elect to receive rehabilitation in lieu of a reimbursement only award.
+A homeowner that foregoes their rehabilitation award will agree that they accept the condition of their property in exchange for the rehabilitation only award.